CraftAcademyLabs/ca_course/week3/portfolio_challenge/4_display_projects.md

 ```
 What we in the code above is the following:

-1. We change the component from a stateless function to a class.
+1. We change the component from a stateless function to a stateful class.
 2. We are setting the initial state for projects to hold a simple JSON object that describes our projects.
 We give each project an `id` and `name` key with values
 3. We modify the `render()` function and:
     * We save `this.state.projects` in a constant (`projects`)